Sam Walsh (footballer)

 Samuel Peter Walsh (born 2 July 2000) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
 He was awarded the 2019 NAB Rising Star Award.
 He was drafted by Carlton with their first selection which was also the first overall in the 2018 national draft.

 Early life

+Walsh spent his early years in the Victorian town of Cobden and participated in the local Auskick at Cobden Bombers, where his father coached the senior teams.
+His family later moved to Darwin, where he would play 12 months a year of football for Nightcliff Tigers in conditions different to anything he had experienced before.
+He credits this experience for his development as a footballer, he was also selected to represent Northern Territory at under 12 level.

-Walsh played his junior football for Ocean Grove, before playing under-18s football with the Geelong Falcons, in the then-named TAC Cup.
+His family returned to Victoria ahead of his secondary schooling, settling in Ocean Grove.
+Walsh played his junior football for St Joseph’s Football Club and attended St Joseph’s College in Geelong, before playing under-18s football with the Geelong Falcons, in the then-named TAC Cup.
 He impressed massively and was touted as a sure-fire number 1 draft pick.
 Sam Walsh averaged an astounding 32 disposals a game as their co-captain, which bolstered his draft stock.
 Labelled as the 'best pure midfielder in the draft', Walsh also played in the NAB Under 18 Championships, where he represented Vic Country as captain.
 He amassed an average of 29 disposals in the tournament, and also won the Larke Medal as the best player in the competition.

-He completed high school at St Joseph's College, Geelong in 2018.